Updated November 19. 2025; December 6, 2025, Feb.3/26

 On the other hand, I even have to pay attention when I hug someone, lest I squeeze too hard in my enthusiasm.
 Yes, I know.
 People who aren’t clumsy are careful without having to think about it.
 Lucky them.

 I still love my foot kicking backwards at a drawer as I walk away from it after I forgot to close it.
 But I do b and c the forgetting.
+Because getting it right later is too late.

 How do I know?
 I keep getting better with practice.